sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/release-notes/portal-1.8.4.md

 - Extended the `DELETE /users/:id` API endpoint by adding the [?force]({{< ref "/product-stack/tyk-enterprise-developer-portal/api-documentation/tyk-edp-api" >}}) query parameter to force removal of a user even if some of their credentials have been removed from the credentials provider, or if the provider itself is down or unreachable.
 - Extended the `GET /pages/:id/content-blocks/:id:` API endpoint by adding additional fields in the response body: `Content`, `MarkdownContent`, `MarkdownEnabled`, `Name`, and `PageID`.
 - Extended [filesize limit]({{< ref "tyk-stack/tyk-developer-portal/enterprise-developer-portal/customise-enterprise-portal/full-customisation/file-structure-concepts#part-1-create-a-new-theme" >}}) for individual files in themes to 5 MB.
-- Made the organisation invite email's subject configurable via [the emails settings section]({{< ref "tyk-stack/tyk-developer-portal/enterprise-developer-portal/customise-enterprise-portal/full-customisation/email-customization#list-of-email-notifications" >}}).
+- Made the organization invite email's subject configurable via [the emails settings section]({{< ref "tyk-stack/tyk-developer-portal/enterprise-developer-portal/customise-enterprise-portal/full-customisation/email-customization#list-of-email-notifications" >}}).

 #### Fixed
 - Fixed the bug where it was impossible to create an ordered list in the rich text editor in the admin app due to CSS issues.